damarpd/research-progress/README.md

 1. Paper 1: ...
 2. Paper 2: ...

+## About the Repository
+This repository contains research notes and progress.
+Track the milestone of progress at `progress/`

 ## Repository Structure
-Track the milestone progress at `progress/`

 ```text
 research-progress/
 ├── progress/        # Weekly updates and milestone